turingschool/front-end-curriculum/lessons/module-1/repeater-hub.md

 You will continue to add your weekly goals to that document every Monday throughout the inning.
 We'll set up a slackbot in #mod1_repeater_fam to remind you!

-## Gear Ups and Professional Development
+## Professional Development
 **PD expectations for repeating Mod 1:**
-Repeating the module is a great opportunity not only to solidify your technical skills but also your professional development skills.
-[This plan](https://careerdev.turing.edu/module_one/m1_PD_repeat_plan) goes over some suggested ways to approach that.
+Repeating the module is a great opportunity to solidify your technical AND professional development skills.
+As a repeater, you are not expected to re-do any of the async lessons or exit tickets.
+You ARE expected to attend all live (on zoom) PD lessons.
 Paige Hellman Millar is always available for support and coaching at the link in her Slack bio.
 You can reach out to her with any questions you have.

 <!-- **Gear Up expectations for repeating mod 1:**
 You are expected to attend all Gear Up sessions, except for Week 1 which is optional for repeaters.    -->